NateEag/how-i-code/drafts/daily-routine.rst

 If estimate > 1 hour, break into smaller tasks, enqueue them, and continue loop

+If task is essential to the parent task/goal and not just plumbing/glue, add a new task to develop a proof-of-concept, add it to the top of the subtask list, and continue the task definition loop.

 Set timer for estimated time

 Attempt to complete task